rrrrrrockpang/tea-frontend/extension/RAEDME.md

  2. [x] have a recommended area
  3. [ ] clear up the pipeline between variables and hypothesis
     * [x] introduce dictionaries for varirables to avoid deplicates
-    * [ ] generate hypothesis text based on the dv variable type
+    * [x] generate hypothesis text based on the dv variable type
     * [ ] dictionary. key: var_name, value: variable object
+    * [ ] Improve performance above by avoiding going through the list. can implement later on
  4. [ ] functionality to edit variables
+    * [ ] Must add at list two nominal groups
-    [ ] handle nominal and ordinal
+ 5. [ ] handle nominal and ordinal

  construct(construct_name: string, variable: Variable);